Donate

 The DWP will send you a text message or email when you need to report this.
 If you report late, your Universal Credit payment will be delayed.

-You can find more information about reporting your income and expenses from self-employment in the GOV.UK.
+You can find more information about reporting your income and expenses from self-employment on GOV.UK.

-Here are useful links on paying self assessment tax bill:
+Here are useful links on paying your self assessment tax bill:

 Related content